10 Red Flags To Watch For To Avoid Getting Scammed

 The Takeaway

-Even if we know all the red flags to look for and are familiar with common scams, I’m sure most of us has fallen victim to a scam at one point or another.
+I’m sure most of us have fallen victim to a scam at one point or another.
 It’s nothing to be ashamed of, and it’s never the victim’s fault.
-Blaming fraud victims is unfair, and it perpetuates shame that prevents other victims from coming forward and reporting fraud to the authorities.
+Blaming fraud victims is unfair and perpetuates feelings of shame that prevent other victims from reporting fraud to the authorities.

 If your phone is constantly buzzing with spam texts and calls, be proactive and block the senders.
 Learn how to filter messages on an iPhone here, and how to block a number on an Android here.